sfrancesny/02-Challenge/README.md

 <!-- On-the-job ticket or feature request Challenges -->

 ## Description
-The goal of refactoring code as a developer is to improve the intended software through semantic HTML elements, proper treatment of CSS selectors, alwhile following accessibility standards for viewers.
+The goal of refactoring this particular code as a developer is to improve the intended software through semantic HTML elements, proper treatment of CSS selectors, alwhile following accessibility standards for viewers.

 ## User Story